Central Nervous System and Brain Tumors

 External beam radiation therapy involves a series of daily outpatient treatments over several weeks to accurately deliver radiation to the brain.
 Radiation is often given after surgery, and sometimes it is used instead of surgery.

-Stereotactic radiotherapy, sometimes called radiosurgery, is a type of external beam radiation therapy that pinpoints high doses directly on the tumor, in some cases in only one treatment.
+Stereotactic radiotherapy, sometimes called radiosurgery, is a type of external beam radiation therapy that pinpoints very high doses directly on the tumor, in some cases in only one treatment.

 Brachytherapy, or Internal radiation therapy, works by placing radioactive sources in or just next to a tumor.
 During brachytherapy, a tube or balloon called a catheter will be inserted into the brain.
 The radiation will then be carried to the tumor using this catheter.
 This procedure is called GliaSite.
 The doctors at ROA are the only physicians in the DC Metropolitan area offering this advance delivery of radiotherapy in select patients.